syncfusion-content/asp.netwebforms-docs/aspnet/OlapChart/Getting-Started.md

       {:.prettyprint }

 2. The endpointBehaviors contain all the behaviors for an endpoint.
-You can link each endpoint to the respective behavior only using this name property.
+You can link each endpoint to the respective behavior only by using this name property.
 In the following code example "Sample.wcf.OlapChartServiceAspNetAjaxBehavior" points the OlapChartService class under the namespace .wcf in OlapChartService.svc.cs file which is the appropriate behavior for the endpoint.

    ~~~ cs